RauxaDataScience/GansContextDataSets/README.md

 Realistic scenes will be generatd by GANs with multiple models that have full context of an object i.e. car, tree, road, sky, building, people, sign, etc...

 # Chair Gans Context Dataset
-For our starting point we chose a 3D model of a chair because it is free, small sized and is quick for generating 2D images
+For our starting point we chose a 3D model of a chair because it is free, small sized and is quick for generating 1+ million 2D images

 Link to ChairGansContext dataset goes here <>